9 Causes of Diarrhea Every Day (But not Sick) & When to Worry.

 - Salicylate intolerance (occur naturally in many fruits, vegetables, and spices).

-- Intolerance to some food additives such as artificial colorings, artificial flavorings, and artificial sweeteners.
+- Intolerance to food additives such as artificial colorings, artificial flavorings, and artificial sweeteners.

 - Caffeine intolerance.